 Anonymous, Jun 3, 2020

 While the premise of the court record removal process is simple enough, it often takes the guidance of an experienced internet defamation attorney to maximize its efficacy.
 This is especially true when there are legal arguments in favor of keeping the court records public.

 Having a lawyer advocate for your privacy can help you avoid some of the more common pitfalls people make when they try to remove court records and information from the internet.

 At Minc Law, we have proven success removing public court records from the internet, and have helped thousands of clients take back their online reputation and privacy.
-Reach out today to schedule your free, initial no-obligation consultation by calling us at (216) 373-7706, speaking with a chat representative, or filling out our contact form.
+Reach out today to schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706, speaking with a chat representative, or filling out our contact form.